micmejia/bible-dump/AMPC/Galatians/Gal 3.md

-There is [now no distinction] neither Jew nor Greek, there is neither slave nor free, there is not male [^b]and female; for you are all one in Christ Jesus.
+There is [now no distinction] neither Jew nor Greek, there is neither slave nor free, there is not male and female; for you are all one in Christ Jesus.